Northern Illinois vs. Buffalo NCAA Football Odds, Plays and Insights | November 17, 2021

 Buffalo Stats and Trends

-- This year, the Bulls have just one against the spread win in five games as an underdog of 1.5 points or more.
+- This year, the Bulls have just one ATS win in five games as an underdog of 1.5 points or more.

-- Buffalo's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- Buffalo's games this season have eclipsed the over/under four times in nine opportunities (44.4%).

 - Buffalo is 1-3 against the spread and 3-2 overall in games when it scores more than 33.3 points.

-- In games that Buffalo totals over 441.7 yards, the team is 1-2 against the spread and 2-2 overall.
+- Buffalo is 1-2 against the spread and 2-2 overall when the team churns out more than 441.7 yards.

-- The Bulls have turned the ball over 14 times this season, eight more turnovers than the Huskies have forced (6).
+- This year the Bulls have turned the ball over 14 times, eight more than the Huskies' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.